jeffshaver/brief.js/README.md

 getOffsets gets the offsets (top/left) of the elements in the brief object.
 If there are 0 elements in the brief object, it returns null.
 If there is one, it returns an object with a top and left property.
 If there are multiple elements in the brief object, it will return an array of objects with top and left properties.

-on takes four arguemnts (two required and two optional). it takes in a string of event types or an array of event types, a callback, and one of both of the following: a delegation selector and/or whether to automatically remove the listener after the first call and adds event listeners.
+on takes four arguemnts (two required and two optional). it takes in an event type, a callback, and one of both of the following: a delegation selector and/or whether to automatically remove the listener after the first call and adds event listeners.

+onAll takes in an array of event types and defers to the on method.

 once is a convenience method that applies the .on method with the last parameter as true.

+onceAll is a convenience method that applies the .onAll method with the last parameter as true

-off takes in a string of event types or an array of event types, a callback and (optional) delegation selector and removes the event listeners.
+off takes in an event type, a callback and (optional) delegation selector and removes the event listeners.

+offAll takes an array of event types and defers to the off method.

 Browser Support